rfo909/CFT/README.md

   "cba"
 ```

-The key concept was to create an *interactive and interpreted* language inspired by
+### Inspired by PowerShell

-PowerShell, working with objects instead of strings, as in bash, but with a more regular syntax.
+CFT was inspired by PowerShell, working with objects instead of strings, as in bash.

+Apart from a couple of "peculiarities", CFT strives for a regular and predictable syntax,
+compared to PowerShell and bash.

+The interactive approach made possible a help system, where one can always run some expression, and list
+member function of the result.

+## No global state

 To keep the language simple, CFT *does not support* user defined classes, only user defined functions.

-Functions are stored in script files, which are really just name spaces.
-Functions can of course
-call each other, both inside a script and in other scripts.

-## No global state
+This in turn correlated well with making the language as stateless as possible, for multiple reasons,
+most generally robustness, but also enabling safe multi-threading.

-CFT has no global variables, no script state, unless using files or the integrated Db2 data store.
+CFT has no global variables, and there is no script state.
+A script in CFT is a collection of related
+functions, nothing more.

+There are options for storing data, either to file, or using the integrated Db2 data store.

-This minimizes unwanted side effects.
+The goal is to minimize unwanted side effects.

+## Just code

+CFT implements object types for lists and dictionaries, and the Db2 data store is able to save most data
+structures, using a special mechanism called *synthesis*, which produces code from values.
+This code on
+string format is stored when saving data with Db2, or it can be written to some file.

+When loading data from Db2, the code is run through eval() which recreates the original data.

 ## Frequent uses